JJ/hoborg/text/text.md

 I mean the gringos, but the end of the war found me on a southbound train.
 Somehow, I made the new authorities believe it was mine and that I was a loyal yankee citizen.
 They even paid for repairs, once all was over.

 That was my first train.
 I still have it, you can see on the lawn of the castle I own in the Big Rock Candy Mountain, near the Lemonade springs.
 But all that is lost to me.
 When Florida was no longer a state of the Union all was taken from me, all the train lines I had painstakingly gathered were, overnight, property of the people of Florida.
 I lost fuck-all.
+It was stolen by these damn fanatics!

 Down and out and with ten thousand pesos in Mobile and Pascagoula.
 ---------------------------------------------------------------------

 In the name of the people, Duke, just stop crying like a sissy.
 Somebody buy him more drink or take him to sleep or both.
-Besides, you wanted to listen to my story, right?
+Besides, you all wanted to listen to my story, right?
 Here it goes...

 The circus seemed to be not too far, somewhere in West Florida.
 There